toshioendo/hhrt/README.md

 * The memory region may be either on GPU device memory or on host memory.
 * Currently, the memory region specified by [addr, addr+length) must correspond to an entire memory object allocated by cudaMalloc/malloc (management is not page-wise like the original madvise).

+## Environment variables

+Some environment variables control behavior of HHRT, which may be useful for optimizations.
+Subject to change.

+* HH_DEVMEM (Default is 0): Device memory size that HHRT recognizes.
+If it is 0 (default case), we use the entire physical device memory.
+You can use expressions, 2.5G, 4096M, etc.

+* HH_DH_SLOTS (Default is 2): Device memory size that each process can use is configured as HH_DEVMEM/HH_DH_SLOTS.
+If it is 1, the size limitation is mitigated, but the overall performance tends to lower.
+The default value is 2, for enabling overlapped swapping.

+* HH_MAXRP (Default is 1): Maximum number of processes that becomes "running" per node.

+* HH_PIN_HOSTBUF (Default is 0): If it is 1 (and the library is compiled with USE_CUDA), host heap and swapping buffer on host are allocated on pinned memory.

+* HH_NLPHOST (Default is 99999): Valid if you are using the "file layer".
+Maximum number of processes that are put on host memory (or upper layer).

+* HH_FILESWAP_PATH (Default is nul string): Directory names must be specified if you are using the "file layer".
+Swapped files are generated in the specified directory.
+You can specify multiple pathes, like "swapdir1:swapdir2", which are used in process round-robin fashion.

+* HH_PROF_PATH: See a document in tools directory.

 ## Current limitations

 * Functions wrapped by HHRT (MPI APIs, CUDA APIs, malloc/free etc) are thread-unsafe.
 They should not be called in parallel.